Guilt Tripping in Relationships: Signs, Causes, and How to Deal With It

 If your partner forgets to unload the dishwasher, you may make them guilty by listing all the chores that you’ve done around the house over the day.

-Other guilt trip examples include one person telling their significant other they will be depressed and lonely if their partner goes out with friends one night, or a parent telling their busy adult child that they “never come to visit.”
+Other examples of guilt tripping in relationships examples include one person telling their significant other they will be depressed and lonely if their partner goes out with friends one night or a parent telling their busy adult child that they “never come to visit.”

 Several types of guilt can show up in a relationship, but all of them have the same goal: making a person feel ashamed so they will give in to what the other person wants.